Shopify/liquid/_filters/default.md

 description: Liquid filter that specifies a fallback in case a value doesn't exist.
 ---

-Allows you to specify a fallback in case a value doesn't exist. `default` will show its value if the left side is `nil`, `false`, or empty.
+Sets a default value for any variable with no assigned value. `default` will show its value if the input is `nil`, `false`, or empty.

 In this example, `product_price` is not defined, so the default value is used.